RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ### Dolphin

 - Go to Settings -> Graphics -> Advanced tab and under Frame Dumping, set Resolution Type to Raw Internal Resolution.
+If you have reason to believe it's better for the game, you can also use the Aspect Ratio Corrected Internal Resolution option.
+This may especially be the case for widescreen Wii games.

 ![Dolphin Screenshot Resolution Type setting](/dolphin-screenshot-resolution-type.png)